aufau/SaberMod/README.rst

 ........

 teamsize <size>
   Set maximum team size to `size`.
+0 means unlimited.
 No players will be removed.

 Server-Side
 -----------